DinmaOtutu/meal-app/README.md

 - cd meal-app.
 - docker build -t meal-app .
 - docker run -it -p 8080:8080 meal-app
+- If you do not have docker installed, run `npm install`
+- run `npm start`

 # Description of features